 Objectives / Topics Covered Digital Footprint and Reputation Cyberbullying Internet Safety Privacy and Security Example Assignments / Labs Digital Footprint and Reputation What is a digital footprint?
 What is your digital footprint and reputation?
 What does it mean that the internet is public and permanent?
 Who looks at your digital footprint and reputation?
+Example activities: Internet Safety What are some ways to stay safe online?
+What are some online safety guidelines?
 Example activities:

-Unit 5: The ABCs of Cryptography (5-10 hours)
+Unit 5: The ABCs of Cryptography (1-2 weeks/5-10 hours)